firatsakar/zabu-s-password-generator/README.md

 What is Zabu?
 Actually you need to ask who is Zabu?
-She is our babygirl cat :) 🐱‍👤 Just download the zip file and run the main.exe file.
+She is our babygirl cat :) 🐱‍👤 Just download the zip file and run the main.exe.
 You can find the source code in main.py file.
 I used auto py-to-exe for converting to exe.